CSS Media Types

 The style in the example below tells the browser to display a 14 pixels Verdana font on the screen.
-But if the page is printed, it will be in a 10 pixels Times font.
+But if the page is printed, it will be in a 20 pixels font, and in a red color.
 Notice that the font-weight is set to bold, both on screen and on paper:

 See it yourself !
-Print this page (or open Print Preview), and you will see that the paragraph under "Media Types" will be displayed in another font, and have a smaller font size than the rest of the text.
+Print this page (or open Print Preview), and you will see that the paragraph under "Media Types" will be displayed in a larger font size, and in red color.

 |all||Used for all media type devices|